Somerset-NHS-Solutions-Development/sentinel/README.md

-Server-side errors are generally easy to deal with - they can be caught and recorded in log files, or trigger email notifications etc. However, client-side errors that occur in the browser are a different matter - the user may spot that something has gone wrong, but non-technical users are unlikely to check the console, and the application developer will generally be unuware that these errors have occurred.
+Server-side errors are generally easy to deal with - they can be caught and recorded in log files, or trigger email notifications etc. However, client-side errors that occur in the browser are a different matter - the user may spot that something has gone wrong, but non-technical users are unlikely to check the console, and the application developer will generally be unaware that these errors have occurred.

 ## The solution ##